ashleykleynhans/runpod-base-images/README.md

 # Log in to Docker Hub
 docker login

-# Build the image, tag the image, and push the image to Docker Hub
+# Build the default images, tag the images, and push the images to Docker Hub
 docker buildx bake -f docker-bake.hcl --push

+# Build ALL images, tag the images, and push the images to Docker Hub
+docker buildx bake -f docker-bake.hcl all --push

 # Build a specific target for a different user, registry and release version
 REGISTRY=ghcr.io REGISTRY_USER=my_gh_user RELEASE=x.y.z docker buildx bake \
-    -f docker-bake.hcl --push cu118-torch212
+    -f docker-bake.hcl --push py312-cu128-torch271
 ```

 ## Acknowledgements